 By default, FOSSA will only track your Default Branch for per-commit updates/analysis.
 You can track an unlimited number of branches/tags if you need to, for instance, track multiple releases on multiple targets/platforms.

-Automatic updates in FOSSA are triggered via webhooks, which are automatically set up via GitHub or Bitbucket, but may also be configured to work with post-receive hooks.
+Automatic updates in FOSSA are triggered via webhooks, which are automatically set up via GitHub, Gitlab or Bitbucket, but may also be configured to work with post-receive hooks.

 FOSSA also supports Github pull requests and other features via the commit API.
 Any time a pull request is submitted, FOSSA will begin tracking that pull request for release until it is closed.